 Not that we have the capacity, or necessarily the impetus, to shut down the biggest drinking holiday of the year.
 But considering how far Cinco de Mayo celebrations stray from the actual historical and cultural origins, we figured we could do a little refresher course on everyone’s favorite excuse to put a bunch of Coronas in a bucket.

-Seriously, if you’re heading out to a bar or party this May 5th with a sombrero on your head, read a bit about the historic intensity and military bravery that actually constitute the groundwork for the holiday.
+Seriously, it’s worth your time to read a bit about the historic intensity and military bravery that actually constitute the groundwork for the holiday.
 And then, yes, read about how a macro beer marketing campaign would basically turn that holiday into an annual cash cow.

 Again, we’re not trying to dispel any of the fun of the holiday.
 We’ll readily take any excuse to drink a nice cold lager and eat copious amounts of Mexican food.
 But once you reach a stage of total ignorance or serious cultural adulteration, the holiday’s misguidedness kind of cancels out any of the fun.
 We figure we can arm ourselves with a bit more knowledge, and probably a few bottles of water, and get more out of the holiday than that rough-looking Corona bloat.